sl-community/rmac/setup/docker/README.md

   - { name: gb, pass: gb, lang: gb }
 ```

-The `dumps` are relative paths in your `LEDGERSETUP_DUMP_PATH` folder.
+The `dumps` are relative paths in your `LEDGERSETUP_DUMPS_PATH` folder.

 Having that, you could run

-    ./ledgerctl setup setup1.yml
+    ./ledgerctl develop.yml setup setup1.yml

 After that, you can work with this setup.
-Besides, you can query the latest setup info via web interface at any time:
+Besides, you can query the latest
+setup info via web interface at any time:

     http://localhost:4293/ledgersetup/runinfo

-#### Configuration syntax
+#### Setup configuration syntax

 Aside from what you already have seen in the example above, you can use
 the following special patterns in dump paths: